Empowering Personal Growth Through Compassionate Counselling,

 About Me

-My interest in people began with studying psychology at university, but really, it’s been a lifelong thread.
+My interest in people began with studying psychology at university, but really, there's been a lifelong thread.
 I come to this work not just with training, but with real-life experience of what it means to face challenges and grow through them.

 I look forward to meeting you.